telerik/winforms-docs/gridview/virtual-mode/virtual-mode.md

 | __CellValueNeeded__ |Used by the control to retrieve a cell value from the data cache for display.
 This event occurs only for cells in unbound columns.
 | __CellValuePushed__ |Used by the control to commit user input for a cell to the data cache.
 This event occurs only for cells in unbound columns.Call the __UpdateCellValue__ method when changing a cached value outside of a __CellValuePushed__ event handler to ensure that the current value is displayed in the control and to apply any automatic sizing modes currently in effect.|

->note When implementing the __CellValueNeeded__ event you should have in mind that the __ColumnIndex__ parameter depends on the current order of the columns as set by the user – reordering columns would change the column index.
+>tip When implementing the __CellValueNeeded__ event you should have in mind that the __ColumnIndex__ parameter depends on the current order of the columns as set by the user – reordering columns would change the column index.
 >

 # See Also